verilator/verilator/docs/guide/warnings.rst

 .. option:: UNUSED

+   Disabling/enabling UNUSED is equivalent to disabling/enabling the `UNUSEDGENVAR`, `UNUSEDPARAM` and `UNUSEDSIGNAL` warnings.

+   Never issued since version 5.000.
+Historically warned that a variable, parameter, or signal was unused.

+.. option:: UNUSEDGENVAR

    ..
 TODO better example

+   Warns that the specified genvar is never used/consumed.

+.. option:: UNUSEDPARAM

+   ..
+TODO better example

+   Warns that the specified parameter is never used/consumed.

+.. option:: UNUSEDSIGNAL

+   ..
+TODO better example

-   Warns that the specified signal or parameter is never used/consumed.
+   Warns that the specified signal is never used/consumed.
    Verilator is fairly liberal in the usage calculations; making a signal public, a signal matching the :vlopt:`--unused-regexp` option (default "\*unused\*" or accessing only a single array element marks the entire